Total institution

-A total institution is a place of work and residence where a great number of similarly situated people, cut off from the wider community for a considerable time, together lead an enclosed, formally administered round of life.
-Privacy is limited in total institutions, as all aspects of life including sleep, play, and work, are conducted in the same place.
+A total institution or residential institution is a facility of work and residence in which a number of similarly situated people, cut off from the wider community for a considerable time, together lead an enclosed, formally administered, and regimented round of life.
+Total institutions are hybrids of social organization and residential community.
+Privacy and civil liberties are limited or non-existent in total institutions, as all aspects of life including sleep, play, and work, are conducted in the same place, under the same absolute authority.
 The concept is mostly associated with the work of sociologist Erving Goffman.

 Etymology

 The term is sometimes credited as having been coined and defined by Canadian sociologist Erving Goffman in his paper "On the Characteristics of Total Institutions", presented in April 1957 at the Walter Reed Institute's Symposium on Preventive and Social Psychiatry.
 An expanded version appeared in Donald Cressey's collection, The Prison, and was reprinted in Goffman's 1961 collection, Asylums.
 Fine and Manning, however, note that Goffman heard the term in lectures by Everett Hughes (likely during the late-1940s seminar, "Work and Occupations").
 Regardless of whether Goffman coined the term, he can be credited with popularizing it.

+The totality of total institutions varies according to the type of institution, guiding ideology, etc.